 In spite of the perceived level of attention in a private lesson, the music education industry is finding that children are motivated by studying music along side their peers.
 In addition, this method of learning introduces students to ensemble playing which, in turn, creates critical fundamental musical principles such as keeping a steady beat and precise rhythm (proper counting).
 No child likes to feel like the one holding back the rest of the class, so they often work hard to keep pace.
 It’s a fabulous system!

 There are only four students per piano class, sometimes even two or three.
 There are somewhat larger class sizes for music theory and string ensemble, however those students take private instruction in addition to those classes.
 Most instrumental and voice instruction is still done privately in 30- minute lessons.

 No, but costs on materials are not terribly high as the publishers know if they were, they’d be out of business!
 For your convenience, we have materials in stock and ready for your child’s first lesson.
-As we purchase materials without shipping costs, we can offer these at no extra cost to you.
-We do not make money on materials but rather supply them so that students have no problem obtaining them and classes can begin without delay.
-In most cases, materials cost about $25 – $35 to get started.
+In most cases, materials cost about $8 – $25 to get started.